-The Honourable Marie-Claude Bibeau was elected as the Member of Parliament for Compton—Stanstead in October 2015.
-She has served as a minister since 2015, and is currently the Minister of Agriculture and Agri-Food.
+The Honourable Marie-Claude Bibeau was first elected as the Member of Parliament for Compton—Stanstead in 2015.

 Minister Bibeau was a manager of international projects and an entrepreneur in the tourism sector prior to being elected to the House of Commons.
 She served as Minister of International Development and La Francophonie where, under her leadership, Canada adopted a Feminist International Assistance Policy.
 Her commitment to the empowerment of women and girls internationally earned her the World Vision Voice of Children Award in 2019 and the CARE Global Leaders Network Humanitarian Award in 2018.

 In March 2019, she became the first woman in Canadian history to be appointed federal Minister of Agriculture and Agri-Food.
 In this role, Minister Bibeau works with provinces, territories, and agricultural stakeholders to ensure the well-being of farming families, the prosperity of rural Canada, and the protection of our environment.
 She is committed to ensuring that women and youth are better represented in the functions and decision-making processes of the various agricultural sectors.
 She also works with international partners to grow agricultural exports, while protecting supply management.
 In June 2019, Minister Bibeau launched the first-ever Food Policy for Canada, which aims to strengthen food security for Canadians, and to promote a thriving and sustainable food system in Canada.

 Minister Bibeau is an experienced businesswoman, and co-owned a successful tourism business that won numerous awards.
 She was also the Director of Accreditation for the 2013 Canada Summer Games in Sherbrooke, and the Executive Director of the Sherbrooke Museum of Nature and Science.